Music of Cardiff: Millennium Stadium

 With a capacity of 74,500, the Millennium Stadium, national stadium of Wales, hosts only the largest of concerts by the most famous of performers, such as U2, Oasis, Take That, Kasabian, Madonna and Paul McCartney.
 The stadium has also hosted international music concerts such as Tsunami Relief Cardiff in 2005.

 Cardiff City Stadium

 Opened in 2009, the Cardiff City Stadium is a 30,000 capacity stadium owned by and home of Cardiff City Football Club and is rented out to Cardiff Blues RFC.
 The Stereophonics will be the first group to play at the stadium in June 2010.

 Cardiff University

-The Cardiff University Students' Union contains a number of large and small venues, and its main stage in The Great Hall has previously hosted acts including The Clash, The Jam, The Smiths, INXS, Oasis, Coldplay, The Killers, The Coral, The Polyphonic Spree, Turin Brakes, The Doves, The Darkness, The Thrills, Athlete, Star Sailor, Ben Howard, Foals, Twin Atlantic, and Electric Six in the past.
+The Cardiff University Students' Union contains several large and small venues, and its main stage in The Great Hall has previously hosted acts including The Clash, The Jam, The Smiths, INXS, Oasis, Coldplay, The Killers, The Coral, The Polyphonic Spree, Turin Brakes, The Doves, The Darkness, The Thrills, Athlete, Star Sailor, Ben Howard, Foals, Twin Atlantic, and Electric Six in the past.
 The venue is located on Park Place/Senghenydd Road in Cathays, north of the city centre.